Andrew Zondo

-Andrew Sibusiso Zondo (1966/67 - 9 September 1986) was an Umkhonto we Sizwe (MK) operative.
-He detonated a bomb at Sanlam Centre in Amanzimtoti on 23 December 1985, killing five people.
+Andrew Sibusiso Zondo (1966–67 – 9 September 1986) was a South African Umkhonto we Sizwe (MK) operative.
+He detonated a bomb at Sanlam Centre in Amanzimtoti on 23 December 1985, killing five civilians.

 Early life

+Andrew Sibusiso Zondo was born in 1966–67.
+He grew up at KwaMashu Township near Durban, and attended Ngazane Lower Primary School, Phakama Higher Primary and latterly Nhlakanipho High School in KwaMashu.
+Zondo did not complete high school.

-Andrew Sibusiso Zondo was born in 1966/67.
-He joined the ANC when he was 16 years of age, and went into exile.
-He initially wanted to further his studies in exile but eventually trained as a guerrilla in Angola for the purpose of fighting South Africa's apartheid government.
-He grew up at KwaMashu Township which is situated in the outskirt of Durban.
-He attended Ngazane Lower Primary School, then went to Phakama Higher Primary and eventually did his high school education at Nhlakanipho High School in KwaMashu, before he left for exile around the 1980s.
-He did not complete his high school education.
-He developed an interest in politics at an early age.
+Zondo developed an interest in politics at an early age.
+He joined the ANC when he was 16 years old, and went into exile.
+He initially wanted to further his studies in exile but ultimately trained as a guerrilla in Angola for the purpose of fighting South Africa's apartheid government.